-Training involves a detailed analysis of the code followed by group discussion of case studies and then a Q&A to make certain that the training has been well understood.
+Training involves detailed analysis of the code followed by group discussion of case studies and then a Q&A to make certain that the training has been well understood.

-Staff who do not show reasonable understanding will get extra training and new staff will receive full training on the code.
+Staff who do not show reasonable understanding will get extra training and new staff with receive full training on the code.

 The process will be re-evaluated each year with emphasis on new staff and those who show weakness in their understanding.
-A copy of the training materials used are attached.

-An IPSO workshop was held in Guernsey on 19 July 2018 lead by Charlotte Urwin, Head Of Standards and Bianca Strohmann, Head of Complaints over two sessions for all editorial staff.
+A copy of the training materials used is attached.
+An IPSO workshop was held in Guernsey on 23 May 2019 lead by Charlotte Urwin, Head Of Standards and Lauren Sloan, Head of Complaints over two sessions for all editorial staff.